 - To encourage teaching sustainability through curriculum and the buildings themselves by making responsible decisions.

 - To lower the carbon footprint of the school by reducing the energy and water use by buildings.

 MKA’s youngest students take an active role in sustainability.
 Proper recycling of daily materials, such as paper, cardboard, and juice boxes, is practiced.
 Each grade has a triple bin for recycling, and students in each classroom have weekly recycling responsibilities.
 Students in grades 1–3 learn about vermicomposting through science class, and students in grade 3 are responsible for picking up food scraps from the Primary School kitchen and composting them in outdoor bins.
 These Primary School leaders also have the option of researching a sustainability issue and advocating for its implementation on a community level as part of a spring unit of study called Agents of Change.

-At the Upper School we strive for greatness in all we do, and often it comes as the result of many smaller steps that add up to make a big difference.
+At the Upper School, we strive for greatness in all we do, and often it comes as the result of many smaller steps that add up to make a big difference.
 We have made changes both in our daily habits as well as to the building.
-Every part of student life, from printing to eating, transportation to how we learn, is being adjusted to decrease our impact on our environment.
-Our new Academic Center, which we hope will receive LEED certification, conserves resources and demonstrates our commitment to the environment.
+Every part of student life, from printing to eating, and transportation to how we learn, is being adjusted to decrease our impact on our environment.
+Our new Academic Center, which is LEED certified, conserves resources and demonstrates our commitment to the environment.

 "I think the water-filling station is useful because instead of wasting plastic water bottles, you can refill your own water bottle."- Lila Jung, 3rd grader